donfanning/cryptrade/README.md

     git clone https://github.com/pulsecat/cryptrade.git
     npm install

-  - Open keys.cson and put your API keys of the exchanges you want to trade on
+  - Open keys.cson and put your API keys of the exchanges you want to trade on.
+    *Private keys are never sent to the server*

 ## Usage
   To start trading bot, just type